stolostron/kui-web-terminal/README.md

 ---

-## How to upgrade the upstream KUI node module dependencies
+## How to upgrade the upstream KUI node module dependencies OR upgrade to a newer IBM (upstream) KUI
 1. Run `make update-kui KUI_UPDATE_VERSION=x.x.x`
 2. Wait for the client and proxy dependencies to finish installing.
 3. Commit the package.json and package-lock.json in both `/client` and `/proxy`

+---

+## How to update for security vulnerabilities
+1. Change to the `client` or `proxy` subdirectory
+2. Run `npm audit --production` to see the list of vulnerabilities
+3. Run `npm audit fix` to automatically fix issues
+4. Commit the package.json and package-lock.json in both `/client` and `/proxy`

 ---